Home - HomeschoolMath.net

 T O te hu

 These have the same amount of ones (two), tenths, (three), and hundredths (zero).
 The numbers are equal.
-The numbers have the same amount of ones (two) and tenths (three), but the second one has more hundredths So the second is bigger.
+The numbers have the same amount of ones (two) and tenths (three), but the second one has more hundredths, so the second is bigger.

 Tip: It is easier to compare if the numbers have the same amount of decimals.
 You can tag a zero (or zeros) to the end of the number with less decimals.